eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-02-instrument.md

-## 2. Instrument Overview

 ::: note Summary
 This chapter provides the user with:
--   Functional description of the influx
+-   Functional description of the inFlux
--   pictorial tour of:
+-   Pictorial tour of:
     -   Instrument
-    -   Main sub-systems
+    -   Main subsystems
--   Brief description of each functional sub-system
+-   Brief description of each functional subsystem
 :::

 ### 2.1 Functional Description

--   The influx brings together several technologies to provide:
+-   The inFlux brings together several technologies to provide:
-    -   high-speed detection
+    -   High-speed detection
     -   Analysis
     -   Sorting
--   For particals capable of fluorescing when excited by laser light.
+-   For particles capable of fluorescing when excited by laser light.
 -   Each technology will be described as a functional subsystem

 ::: note from Cytopeia
--   The influx focuses laser light on a fast-moving, thin stream of particles (e.g. cells, chromosomes, DNA) and observes the fluorescence and light scatter emitted by the particles using sensitive Photo Multiplier Tubes (PMTs).
+-   The inFlux focuses laser light on a fast-moving, thin stream of particles (e.g., cells, chromosomes, DNA) and observes the fluorescence and light scatter emitted by the particles using sensitive Photo Multiplier Tubes (PMTs).
--   High-speed electronics capture these data, and depending on user-defined parameters, sort/no-sort decisions are made almost instantly
+-   High-speed electronics capture these data, and depending on user-defined parameters, sort/no-sort decisions are made almost instantly.
--   the influx nozzle causes the stream to break intodroplets in a predictable fashion.
+-   The inFlux nozzle causes the stream to break into droplets in a predictable fashion.
 -   The inFlux selectively places an electric charge on individual droplets containing desired particles to be sorted.
 -   High voltage plates then deflect the individual droplets from the stream for separate collection.
 :::